No Spring time for the Eurozone as risks abound

 Risks and uncertainties abound

 Although the establishment of the European Stability Mechanism at the recent EU summit has brought some temporary relief, tensions mounted again as a result of the political instability in Portugal after the resignation of Prime Minister Socrates.
-The economic recovery in the Eurozone remains fragile and the possibility that Portugal appeals for financial assistance is now seen as nearly certain.
+The economic recovery in the Eurozone remains fragile and the fact that Portugal appealed for financial assistance could now raise further concerns regarding other Eurozone economies.

 Marie adds, “Even if Portugal and the Eurozone muddle through this particular crisis the outlook remains challenging with the likelihood of a two speed or even three speed Europe that we have forecast for the last twelve months becoming even more entrenched.”